 Theft or “acquisition without permission” can take several forms.
-We will begin by saying that actual OOG theft will be handled severely.
+We will begin by saying that actual OOG (Out-of-Game) theft will be handled severely.
 We will expel and prosecute, to the fullest extent possible, anyone who steals property from another player, from The Wyvern Group, or from the camp facilities or owner.
 The following rules apply to theft of in game items.

 Any in game item is eligible to be used/borrowed/stolen by another character.
 When in possession of someone else’s property, players are expected to take reasonable care in their use.
 It is, however, advisable to not bring delicate, or expensive props and materials to the game environment.

 Traps can take various forms and have a variety of effects.
-A game director must inspect all traps for safety and assess for the intended effect.
+A Marshall must inspect all traps for safety and assess for the intended effect.
 To set a trap that has an effect other than simply causing noise, you must have the skill Set Traps or the skill Woodland Trapping.
 The difference between these skills is only in the environment where they are used.
 Set Traps is for use in cabins or urban areas, while Woodland Trapping is for use in a forest environment only, and usually deals with various types of snares.

 To set a trap you must rig a trigger mechanism that will set off an alarm, or throw a flag, or some other indicator that the trap has been sprung.
 Also, determine what the intended effect will be.
 This could range from causing damage, to ensnaring a person, to releasing alchemical substances.
 The mechanism and effect are only limited by your imagination.
 Be sure you have all materials and components ready before you begin construction.
-When your trap is prepared, find a game director to inspect it for safety and determine effect and DEX cost.
-The director will give you a TRAPPED! card to apply to the mechanism.
-The director will write a brief description of the trap along with the effect and DEX cost on the card.
+When your trap is prepared, find a Marshall to inspect it for safety and determine effect and DEX cost.
+The Marshall will give you a TRAPPED! card to apply to the mechanism.
+The Marshall will write a brief description of the trap along with the effect and DEX cost on the card.
 All you need to do now is wait for the prey.

 Upon encountering a trap (if you’re lucky enough to notice it) you may attempt to disarm it if you have the skill Trapfinding.
 Persons without the Trapfinding skill may not disarm any trap that has been created with the Set Traps or the Woodland Trapping skill.
 Any trap, regardless of how large or intricate it is, may be disarmed, but only through the use of Trapfinding.
 Traps can only be disarmed before they are sprung.
 If you set off a trap, it is too late to attempt to disarm it.
 When a trap is sprung, locate the TRAPPED! card and take the described effect.
-A game director or staff witness is required for any attempt to disarm a trap.
+A Marshall is required for any attempt to disarm a trap.
 Declare how many DEX points you wish to expend on the attempt.
 Locate the TRAPPED! card and compare your DEX effort to the amount used to create the trap.
 If your DEX equals or exceeds the amount for creation, the trap has been successfully disarmed.
 If your DEX expenditure is less than the creation cost, you have made a mistake and sprung the trap.
 Take the effect listed on the card.
 As you can see, disarming traps is a risky business.
 Characters may disarm any traps they have set themselves without the Trapfinding skill and at no DEX cost.

-Pollux is about to open a door, but he notices a string running from the inside of the latch to somewhere above the doorframe.
+Pollux is about to open a door, but he notices a string running from the inside of the latch to somewhere above the door frame.
 This is obviously some sort of trap.
 He role-plays disarming the trap for a few minutes.
 During this time he checks his character card to see that he has only 8 DEX points left.
 He decides to allocate them all for this attempt.
 He’s come too far to be stopped now!
 He crosses the DEX points off his card and the game director, who is accompanying him, then reaches inside for the TRAPPED! card.
 The card indicates that the trap was set with 10 DEX points and has the effect of causing the person who springs it to fall asleep for 10 minutes.
 Pollux’s luck has run out!
 He swings the door open, springing the trap and collapses in the doorway to snooze for a while.

 For reasons of safety, doors, chests, and other items are never actually locked or bolted shut.
 In-game locks that are built into an item such as those on a chest or in a door must be left open, but are assumed to be locked.
 Padlocks, on the other hand, will be closed on the latch, but the hasp must be left open.
 All locks must have phys-reps and keys.
 An extra key should be deposited at Logistics.